What we do and why?

 Cofounder and CFO

 Shraman is a rising Sophomore (10th grade) at duPont Manual High School in Louisville, Kentucky, USA.
 He started building projects using machine learning and IoT since his 6th grade and have been awarded many state and national level prizes and thousands of dollars of scholarships.
-He and his projects were featured on TV and newspapers multiple times.
-He received awards and recognitions from congressman and senator.
+His projects dedicated to community were applauded by charities and community leaders.
 He is a cofounder of Community AI Inc. along with Shreyas.

 Chief Advisor and Mentor